 From the Ashes

 Death, should not be taken lightly.
-The opposite side of this yin/yang metaphor and I argue the more valuable perception is that life should be taken more seriously and with far greater appreciation than we are currently affording.
+The opposite side of this yin/yang metaphor and the more valuable perception is that life should be taken more seriously and with far greater appreciation than we are currently affording.
 Specifically the struggles, sadness, joys, and beauty that life affords should not be ascertained through morbid innuendos of death.

 Elisabeth Kübler-Ross was a Swiss-American psychiatrist born July 8, 1926 sometimes referred to as "The Queen of Dying".
 Elisabeth devoted her life's work in psychiatry to near-death studies, among many of her accomplishments she authored the internationally best-selling book On Death and Dying (1969).
 In this book she first proposed her theory of the five stages of grief, also known as the "Kübler-Ross model".
 At a young age Kübler-Ross worked as a laboratory assistant in Zürich Switzerland.
 Assisting refugees fleeing Germany during the carnage and fallout of World War II.
 These experiences aimed Elizabeth towards dedicating her life to the help and healing of others.
 She became a professor at the University of Chicago's Pritzker School of Medicine.
 Time magazine later awarded her with "Top Thinkers of the 20th Century", and Woman of the Year 1977.
 In Kübler-Ross's book and throughout her long and accomplished career existed a reoccurring thesis, to provide compassion and establish dignity for people confronting death.